Old Farmer's Almanac

 The Old Farmer's Almanac is an almanac containing weather forecasts, planting charts, astronomical data, recipes, and articles.
 Topics include gardening, sports, astronomy, folklore, and predictions on trends in fashion, food, home, technology, and living for the coming year.
 Published every September, The Old Farmer's Almanac has been published continuously since 1792, making it the oldest continuously published periodical in North America.
-This little book is considered “a gardener’s bible”, including gardening articles and the best days for planting crops.
+It is considered “a gardener’s bible”, including gardening articles and the best days for planting crops.
 It is published by Yankee Publishing Inc. which also publishes a Canadian edition to cover all of North America.
 The publication follows in the heritage of American almanacs such as Benjamin Franklin’s Poor Richard's Almanack.